 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 CE was the first and only exam that I failed, so I thought this would be a great opportunity to share with you the differences between the first and second time that I took it.
 I believe that failing an exam doesn’t mean that you don’t know the material, but maybe you need to refocus your attention to fill you gaps.

 As I shared in my CE Pass announcement there were many aspects of the exam that I was frustrated with, especially the lack of emphasis in the NCARB Handbook on the importance of studying construction details.
 I hope that you all can learn from my experience and that it helps move you forward in your exams.

+There is also now a free one-page ARE 5.0 CE Study Guide, available here.
 I have also created a comprehensive online course to help those taking their CE exams, called CE Studio.
-If you’re interested in finding out more, jump ahead here.
-There is also now a free one-page ARE 5.0 CE Study Guide, available here.
+If you’re interested in finding out more, check it out here.

 Kaplan ARE 4.0 Construction Documents and Services: For my first try, the major book that I used is actually the Kaplan CDS study guide.
 It explains a lot of basic concepts very well, some diagrams and is very good at explaining construction administration concepts.
 I purchased this textbook, along with the Questions and Answers, which I purchased from someone in the ARE Facebook Group.

 Price: My version doesn’t appear to be for sale on Amazon, maybe check in the Facebook groups or Forums.